chips-blockchain/bet/docs/verus_migration/verus_migration.md

 ### What verus vdxf ID's brings:

 I see vdxf ID is like a well organized restricted public database(ah..did I mean blockchain?) where in which we can store and retrive the data.
 We can organize this data under ID's, sub ID's with multiple levels of nesting.
 Under each ID one can store the data by attaching it to a specific key values.
-It's like basket having paritition to store apples and oranges separately and even more..
+It's like basket having paritition to store apples and oranges separately and even more.

+Every ID is associated with an utxo, updateidentity is nothing but spending the utxo, when multiple authorized partities tries to update the identity, its like a race, whoever submits the spending tx first that one gets accepted and others get rejected, so that mean the ID gets updated with the values who spending tx got accepted and other partities has to submit their changes in next block by making a new spending tx again.
+So with that in mind its important to keep in mind the following properties w.r.t updating the ID's as mentioned below:
+1.

 For communications in bet we encoding it in JSON format and storing it on data part of blockchain, since we are not using any sockets when we migrate to use vdxf ID's its obvious that we need to be storing more info on to the vdxf ID's.
 To minimize the storage space on blockchain, we encode them as compact strucutres and store and retrive using with binary format.